imDanoush/Unity-DirectInput/README.md

 These enhancements would enable support for devices with multiple force feedback axes, such as dual-motor joysticks or specialty controllers.

 # Notice
-Occasionally calls to EnumerateDevices will take orders of magnitude longer than usual to execute (up to 60 seconds), this is caused by a Windows bug attempting to load an absent hardware device.
-USB Audio DACs & Corsair keyboards are known the cause this issue, try disconnecting and reconnecting offending USB devices.
-For more information see [this](https://stackoverflow.com/questions/10967795/directinput8-enumdevices-sometimes-painfully-slow) StackOverflow post about the issue from 2012.
+Occasionally, calls to EnumerateDevices will take orders of magnitude longer than usual to execute (up to 60 seconds).
+This is caused by a Windows bug attempting to load an absent hardware device.
+USB Audio DACs & Corsair keyboards are known to cause this issue.
+Try disconnecting and reconnecting the offending USB devices.
+For more information, see [this](https://stackoverflow.com/questions/10967795/directinput8-enumdevices-sometimes-painfully-slow) StackOverflow post about the issue from 2012.
 See issue [#1](https://github.com/MrTimcakes/Unity-DirectInput/issues/1) for more info.

 # Original Codebase
-The original fundamentals coded by Mr.TimCakes though got significantly changed.
+The original fundamentals coded by Mr.TimCakes, though, got significantly changed.

 # License